Who We Are

 - Aaron Williams of The Washington Post

-Dan is a journalist, entrepreneur and maker based out of Chicago and was Director of OpenNews from its founding year in 2011 through 2018.
+Dan is the director of OpenNews as well as a journalist, entrepreneur and maker based out of Chicago.
+He has been involved in the OpenNews project since its founding year in 2011 and has evolved the project into what it is today.
 Prior to OpenNews, Dan taught digital journalism at Columbia College Chicago, was a Knight Fellow at Stanford University, and founded and ran the magazine Punk Planet.
-He is the author of two books, the maintainer of countless side projects, creator of kickstarter’s top candle, and runs a regular role-playing-game night for (former) nine-year-olds.
+He is the author of two books, the maintainer of countless side projects, and runs a regular role-playing-game night for nine-year-olds.

 Erin is a writer, editor, and longtime open-web nerd.
-She joined OpenNews in early 2012 to build Source, a community-driven publication for code in journalism, and oversaw content and editorial work for OpenNews through 2018.
+She joined OpenNews in early 2012 to build Source, a community-driven publication for code in journalism, and currently oversees content and editorial work for OpenNews.
 Previously, she was editorial director at award-winning web agency Happy Cog Studios, editor of A List Apart magazine, and a consultant to agencies, publishers, and nonprofits large and small.
 She is the author of The Elements of Content Strategy and speaks about online community, web publishing, and the open internet at conferences worldwide.
-She lives in Oregon.
+She lives in Brooklyn and tries to spend as much time as possible in London and Portland, OR.

 B Cordelia Yu, program and communications coordinator